 Step 3 - IoT device Network Access

 However, it is important to provide IoT access and address security concerns as much as possible.
-This is one of the reasons why we have created NU-Connect.
+This is one of the reasons why we have created NU-IoT.

 Connecting your IoT devices

-- Once you have connected your non-Iot device (laptop, desktop, MacBook etc.) to eduroam, you will then have the ability to register your Iot devices (gamebox units, Smart TV's etc.), so they can use NU-Connect for their wireless connection.
+- Once you have connected your non-IoT device (laptop, desktop, MacBook etc.) to eduroam, you will then have the ability to register your IoT devices (gamebox units, Smart TV's etc.).

 Step 4 - Improving Connections